Table of Contents

 So far the etiology of this disease is largely unexplained.
 But there are certain factors known which seem to deteriorate rosacea.
-UV exposure, hot drinks, alcohol and spicy food, as well as hormonal influences or temperature changes can affect the disease activity.
+UV exposure, hot drinks, alcohol, and spicy food, as well as hormonal influences or temperature changes, can affect disease activity.

 Clinical presentation of rosacea

 - Stage I: Typical for rosacea is a flat redness on the face – the flush.
 In addition, there are telangiectasia and persistent erythema present.

 - Stage II: facial pustules and papules, partially exceed the forehead-hairline

 - Stage III: The Rhinophyma is a tuberous hypertrophy of sebaceous glands in the nose.

 For the diagnosis of rosacea, knowing the typical clinical picture is crucial.
 Ophthalmorosacea occurs in up to 50 % of cases and should, therefore, be excluded.

 Particularly relevant for the treatment of rosacea is the avoidance of aggravating factors.